nrfconnect/sdk-nrfxlib/softperipheral/doc/sCAN/scan_nrf54L_series_porting_v0_1_0.rst

   * :file:`softperipheral/include` - Soft peripherals register interface and metadata
   * :file:`softperipheral/sCAN/include` - sCAN register interface and driver header
-  * :file:`softperipheral/sCAN/include/nrf54l` - The sCAN firmware for the Fast Lightweight Perpipheral Processor (FLPR)
+  * :file:`softperipheral/sCAN/include/nrf54l` - The sCAN firmware for the Fast Lightweight Peripheral Processor (FLPR)

 To override the configuration enums in :file:`nrf_config_scan.h`, use the ``zephyr_compile_definitions`` macro in your application: